 Delicious meals, no hunger, no keto flu

-For the next two weeks we followed the Diet Doctor ketogenic recipes for breakfast, lunch and dinner.
+For the next four weeks we followed the Diet Doctor ketogenic recipes for breakfast, lunch and dinner.
 Eggs — fried, scrambled, poached, baked — and either bacon or sausage were typical breakfast items, usually with avocado and cherry tomatoes on the side.
 For variety, some days we tried the various recipes for keto pancakes, always served with whipping cream and blueberries.
-The pancake recipe using cottage cheese was the hands down favourite.
+The pancake recipe using cottage cheese was the hands-down favourite.
 Morning coffee and afternoon tea had full-fat cream and a spoonful of coconut oil.

-Dinner was usually a simple protein — a piece of fish (adding capers to the yummy baked salmon with lemons) or meat (roast chicken, roast beef) — with a salad and vegetables (always with butter or a cheese sauce.)
+Dinner was usually a simple protein — a piece of fish (adding capers to the yummy baked salmon with lemon) or meat (roast chicken, roast beef) — with a salad and vegetables (always with butter or a cheese sauce.)
 The “crack slaw” stuffed cabbage casserole and the sausage, cauliflower and broccoli casserole were also favourites — with plenty of leftovers for lunches.
-Berries and whipping cream, with square of 85% chocolate, was the typical evening dessert.
+Berries and whipping cream, with a square of 85% chocolate, was the typical evening dessert.

 “The food was delicious, and we never felt hungry,” said my mother.

 We had removed their typical meal items such as bread, potatoes, rice and a nightly high-carb dessert.
 The only thing Dad missed was the occasional piece of Mom’s apple pie, but when we made the low-carb baked apple dessert that hankering was easily met.

 Ketostix showed that they both entered light ketosis within two days, with no keto flu nor any other side effects.
 Every few days I would measure the more accurate blood ketones against the ketostix results.

-Despite my optimal ketosis, however, my weight stayed stable the whole time at 136 lbs (62 kg).
-Mom dropped 3 lbs (1 kg) and Dad dropped 5 lbs (2 kg) in the first five days — and stayed at the lower weight.
+My weight stayed stable the whole time at 136 pounds (62 kilos).
+Mom dropped 3 pounds (1 kilos) and Dad dropped 5 pounds (2 kilos) in the first five days — and stayed at the lower weight.
 I was worried that if they continued to lose weight, we would have to stop the experiment.
 But after that first week, they lost no more.

 What did the cognitive tests show?

 After two weeks of ketosis, we did another version of the MoCA test (same basic style, different questions.)
 Dad’s score went up by 3 points to 29/30.
-(He admits to practicing memorizing a list of words in the interim but that mental motivation and stimulation is fair game.)
+(He admits to practicing memorizing a list of words in the interim, but that mental motivation and stimulation is fair game.)
 Mom went up by five points to 22/30 — a significant improvement.
 We felt those were impressive results.